hkhamm/mapapi/README.md

 # proj4-mapapi

 The map starts in Eugene, OR.
 The user may drop markers anywhere on the map.
-The marker's have a right-click popup that displays the location's street address, city, and state.
+The marker's have a right-click popup that displays the location's street address, city, state, and a button to delete the marker.

 ### Resources
 - [Leaflet](http://leafletjs.com/)